mikejohnson51/hydrofab/README.md

-The concept of aggregating as intended here includes **aggregating** catchments into groups based on existing network topology and defined critiera.
+The concept of aggregating as intended here includes **aggregating** catchments into groups based on existing network topology and defined criteria.
 Two primary use cases are offered:

-1. Aggregrgating to a set of defined outlet locations
+1. Aggregating to a set of defined outlet locations
-2. Aggregating to a uniform catchment size with enforced minimun areas and lengths.
+2. Aggregating to a uniform catchment size with enforced minimum areas and lengths.

 This type of functionality is especially relevant to modeling